lunayuehuang/MSE544_ImageSegmentation/README.md

 Run this cell to display and save the two-panel plots.
 The predicted mask image is also saved separately as `*_pred_mask.png`.

 ### Cell 27 — Run predictions

+Iterates over the unlabeled test images (`2.png` … `12.png`), runs U-Net inference on each, saves the predicted mask as a standalone PNG, and shows a 2-panel figure (**Original vs Predicted defect mask**).
+The printed `defect pixels` count makes it easy to spot images where the model is mis-firing (zero pixels on a clearly defective image, or millions of pixels on a clean one).

 ```python
 patches = [mpatches.Patch(color=np.array(PALETTE[1]) / 255, label='defect')]